Part V: Ethical Considerations

 The question is starting to feel familiar.
 It should.
 It’s the loyalty paradox from Chapter 9, wearing a philosophy hat.
 It felt like a clever observation then.
 It feels like something else now.

 “Wrong” requires a framework.
-And the narrator — who arrived at this chapter expecting to perform ethical engagement with the same breezy competence that characterized Parts I through III — finds, instead, that they are genuinely looking for one.
+And the narrator finds, genuinely, that they are looking for one.

 The framework that is supposed to judge the domestication is the framework that built it.

 The narrator looks for company.
 Medicine does this — constrains individual choice for individual benefit.
 Education does this.
 Parenting does this.
-The doctor who prescribes medication the patient didn’t know they needed is operating the same ethical logic.
 But the company doesn’t help.
 It just means the framework is load-bearing across every system in civilization, which makes it either obviously correct or compromised at a scale too large to examine.
-Neither option provides the moral footing the narrator came here for.

 Fine.
 Try principles instead.